-Manhattan is an island full of skyscrapers, monuments, squares, stores, people, and above all life, lots of life.
+Manhattan is an island of skyscrapers, monuments, squares, stores, people and above all life, lots of life.
 And as unique as any other borough in New York, Manhattan has its own contrasts between Upper and Lower Manhattan.
-To discover them all and experience Manhattan big time, here's a recommendation for you: the Upper and Lower Manhattan tour.
+To discover them all and experience Manhattan in a big way I have a recommendation for you: the Upper and Lower Manhattan tour.

-With this tour, you will see all the points of interest of downtown New York from a bus, with its iconic neighborhoods like Chinatown, Little Italy, Greenwich Village, or Wall Street, as well as the streets that make Manhattan famous as the Fifth Avenue.
+With this tour you will see all the highlights of downtown New York from a bus, with its iconic neighborhoods like Chinatown, Little Italy, Greenwich Village or Wall Street, as well as the streets that make Manhattan famous like Fifth Avenue.

-Okay, the price may seem a bit high for a bus activity, but when you weigh everything in you can consider this tour as a way to see all of Manhattan accompanied by an expert guide and then keep exploring on your own the areas that you have liked the most, but knowing all the details and historical context of the streets you will return to.
+In my opinion, the price may seem a bit high for a bus activity, but putting everything in a balance you can consider this tour as a way to see all of Manhattan accompanied by an expert guide and then explore on your own in depth the areas that have caught your attention, but knowing all the details and the historical context of the neighborhoods to which you return.

-This tour has pick-up points at several New York hotels: the Intercontinental Barclay, the Wellington Hotel, the Riu Hotel, and the Hotel Pennsylvania.
+This tour has pick-up points at several New York hotels: the Intercontinental Barclay, the Wellington Hotel, the Riu Hotel and the Hotel Pennsylvania.
 The entire tour is by bus with stops at St. John the Divine and Battery Park.
-The narration of your guide will be entirely in English, throughout the 3 and a half hours of the activity.
+Your guide's narration will be entirely in English throughout the 3.5 hour tour.

 One of the advantages of this activity is that you can do it every day of the week except Sundays.
-Unlike other New York City tours, you don't have to worry too much about doing it on a specific day to avoid crowds, since you won't run into other tourists outside of your group.
+Unlike other tours of New York, you don't have to worry too much about doing it on a specific day to avoid crowds, since you won't meet other tourists outside your group.

-Why I like this tour: the reasons I recommend this experience are twofold, the convenience of being able to see all of Manhattan from a bus, which can be a perfect introduction to the city at the beginning of your trip, and the quality of the narration of the guides who will accompany you throughout the itinerary, whose context will get you to know the Big Apple on a deeper level.
+Why I like this tour: the reasons why I recommend this experience are twofold: the convenience of being able to see all of Manhattan from a bus, which can be a perfect introduction to the city at the beginning of your trip, and the quality of the narration of the guides who will accompany you throughout the itinerary, whose context will change the way you enjoy the Big Apple.